mr-linch/go-socks5/README.md

  - Add `RuleSetFunc` implements `RuleSet` interface for simplifying rules creation;
  - Add `CredentialStoreFunc` implements `CredentialStore` interface for simplifying credentials creation;
  - Allow to use multiple `Authenticator` in `socks5.Server` (it will be used in reverse code order);
+ - Add func for get and set `net.Conn` in context
+ - Fix bug with closing connections
+ - Small hack with conn on handle request (use net.Conn from context)

 Example
 =======